watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

       docker container ls
       ```

-    - One to see if any containers exist whether running or not.
+    - One to see if any containers exist, whether running or not.

       ```bash
       docker container ls -a
       ```

-15. In both cases, you will have an empty list but no errors running the command.
-Your build agent is ready with Docker engine running properly.
+15.In both cases, you have an empty list but no errors while running the command.
+Your build agent is ready with the Docker engine running correctly.

     ![In this screenshot of a Cloud Shell window, docker container ls has been typed and run at the command prompt, as has the docker container ls -a command.](media/b4-image31.png)

 ### Task 10: Clone Repositories to the Build Agent

-In this task you will clone your repositories from Azure DevOps so you can work
+In this task, you clone your repositories from Azure DevOps so you can work
 with them on the build agent.

 1. As you previously did in cloud shell, set your username and email which are